openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

     ...
 }

-// Use transformation_callback not to execute transformation if callback returns true fro given node if (m_transformation_callback(node)) {
+// Use transformation_callback not to execute transformation if callback returns true for given node if (m_transformation_callback(node)) {
     return false;
 }